How to Fix Wi-Fi Connected But No Internet

 Fix 1: Restart Your Router and Modem (The Right Way)

-This fixes about 70% of "connected but no internet" issues.
-But you need to do it in the right order:
+This fixes a large share of "connected but no internet" issues β but only if you do it in the right order:

 - Unplug your modem (the device from your ISP) from power